apache/nuttx/configs/sam4e-ek/README.txt

         CONFIG_CDCACM_CONSOLE=n            : The CDC/ACM serial device is NOT the console CONFIG_PL2303=y                    : The Prolifics PL2303 emulation is enabled
         CONFIG_PL2303_CONSOLE=y            : The PL2303 serial device is the console

+  nxwm:

+    This is a special configuration setup for the NxWM window manager UnitTest.
+It integrates support for both the SAM4E-EK ILI9341 LCDC and the SAM4E-EK ADS7843E touchscreen controller and provides a more advanced graphics demo.
+It provides an interactive windowing experience.

+    The NxWM window manager is a tiny window manager tailored for use with smaller LCDs.
+It supports a task, a start window, and multiple application windows with toolbars.
+However, to make the best use of the visible LCD space, only one application window is visible at at time.

+    The NxWM window manager can be found here:

+      nuttx-git/NxWidgets/nxwm

+    The NxWM unit test can be found at:

+      nuttx-git/NxWidgets/UnitTests/nxwm

+    Documentation for installing the NxWM unit test can be found here:

+      nuttx-git/NxWidgets/UnitTests/README.txt

+    Here is the quick summary of the build steps.
+These steps assume that you have the entire NuttX GIT in some directory ~/nuttx-git.
+You may have these components installed elsewhere.
+In that case, you will need to adjust all of the paths in the following accordingly:

+    1. Install the nxwm configuration

+       $ cd ~/nuttx-git/nuttx/tools
+       $ ./configure.sh sam4e-ek/nxwm

+    2. Make the build context (only)

+       $ cd ..
+       $ . ./setenv.sh
+       $ make context
+       ...

+       NOTE: the use of the setenv.sh file is optional.
+All that it will do is to adjust your PATH variable so that the build system can find your tools.
+If you use it, you will most likely need to modify the script so that it has the correct path to your tool binaries directory.

+    3. Install the nxwm unit test

+       $ cd ~/nuttx-git/NxWidgets
+       $ tools/install.sh ~/nuttx-git/apps nxwm
+       Creating symbolic link
+        - To ~/nuttx-git/NxWidgets/UnitTests/nxwm
+        - At ~/nuttx-git/apps/external

+    4. Build the NxWidgets library

+       $ cd ~/nuttx-git/NxWidgets/libnxwidgets
+       $ make TOPDIR=~/nuttx-git/nuttx
+       ...

+    5. Build the NxWM library

+       $ cd ~/nuttx-git/NxWidgets/nxwm
+       $ make TOPDIR=~/nuttx-git/nuttx
+       ...

+    6. Built NuttX with the installed unit test as the application

+       $ cd ~/nuttx-git/nuttx
+       $ make